ras52/bootstrap/stage-1/README.txt

   E9 main

 We check the stage 1 tools are working correctly by using them to build a new copy of unhexl from source in its own input language.
+(This is why there are two copies of the source for unhexl: a .ts.x file for processing with the stage 0 unhex, and a .ts.xl file for use with the stage 1 unhexl.)
 This is repeated and the second and third generation unhexl binaries are required to be identical.